MartynaIwaniec/hangmanUG/README.md

 Linux distributions may include an outdated version of Python (Python 2), make sure Python 3 is installed on your machine before running the program.

-*Remember to be careful while using the command line, because you nmight accidentely damage or remove your data.
-Write only commands that you known exactly what is their purpose.*
+*Remember to be careful while using the command line, because you might accidentally damage or remove your data.
+Write only commands that you know what is their purpose.*

 **Access to a command-line/terminal window on Linux:**